Responsible Sourcing & Animal Welfare

 3.2.
 The Company recognises the sentience of decapod crustaceans (e.g. prawns, lobsters, crabs) and cephalopod molluscs (e.g. octopus, squid, cuttlefish) under the scope of the UK legislation, Animal Welfare (Sentience) Act 2022 and, as such, is committed to ensuring their welfare is considered during the sourcing of such species.

-a) Eyestalk ablation in shrimp broodstock.
+a) Eyestalk ablation in shrimp broodstock Penaeus Vannamei:

 a) Live and conscious boiling/steaming